BuildOnViction/docs/docs/general/faq.md

 	Example: If you have 1'000 TOMO you can vote 500 TOMO for candidate A, 450 TOMO for candidate B, and 50 TOMO for candidate C.

 !!! quote "What is the minimum amount to Stake?"
-    The minimum amount to stake is 10 TOMO.
+    The minimum amount to stake is 100 TOMO.

 !!! quote "Which hardware-wallet can I use to vote?"
     You are able to use hardware wallets (Ledger, Trezor) with MyEtherWallet or Metamask.
-	You can also directly connect to the TomoChain Mainnet with Ledger and vote on [TomoMaster](https://master.tomochain.com/).
+	You can also directly connect to the TomoChain Mainnet with Ledger/Trezor and vote on [TomoMaster](https://master.tomochain.com/).

 !!! quote "Is it possible to re-invest the TOMO earned and use it to continue voting?"
     Yes.